If you’ve ever been lost trying to decide where to invest your money, Round is an investment app worth checking out.

 Guggenheim is an award-winning investment firm.

 And he previously worked in investment banking with a focus on financial derivatives.

 Ron Rojany was previously a software engineer at a big data marketing company called Bridg.

 He’s also headed up product development for a health tech company that built hardware and software.

 Round Review Summary

-Both conservative investors seeking diversification and risk-seeking investors seeking exposure to alternative asset classes like cryptocurrencies are provided tailor-made portfolios.
+Both conservative investors seeking diversification and risk-seeking investors desiring exposure to alternative asset classes are provided tailor-made portfolios.

-The bottom line is that while Round is a newcomer, it may be a good fit for you if you prefer the idea of human investment managers overseeing your portfolio, even if it means paying a premium for the potential to earn more.
+The bottom line is that while Round is a newcomer, it may be a good fit for you if you want access to world class fund managers.

 Official tax return reveals how one trader nabbed annual gains of 228%, 309% and 339%.
 His tax return was released online, exposing this simple trading technique used to pocket nearly half a million in profits.

 Click here to see the official tax return before it is deleted...